PowerShell/Community-Blog/README.md

 product or even made by Microsoft, as long as the post's content is relevant to PowerShell users and is not marketing those products.

-The published language for the PowerShell community is English, and mainly American Ennglish, although posts other variations of English are acceptable.
+The published language for the PowerShell community is English, and mainly American English, although posts other variations of English are acceptable.
 The article review process focuses on the language and structure of each article as well as the specific details.
 If English is not your first language, or even if it is, the review process can help to iron out any problems.